Depression

 Some people experience Major Depressive Disorder (MDD)—also referred to as “clinical depression”—for weeks, months, or even years.

 Though someone might be diagnosed with MDD, they may not necessarily “feel” it every day.
-Typically, people are diagnosed with MDD if they display the corresponding symptoms for a majority of the time over a two-week period.
+Typically, people are diagnosed with MDD if they display the corresponding symptoms for the majority of the time over two weeks.

 Many people recognize Bipolar Disorder by its former name of “manic depression”.
-The ‘bi’ prefix indicates duality, where bipolar disorder exhibits itself with two extremes of the emotional spectrum.
+The ‘bi’ prefix indicates duality, where bipolar disorder manifests itself with two extremes of the emotional spectrum.

 Other indicators of mania include: